Skip to content

 Things To Do in Manila

-The National Museum of the Philippines is a cultural treasure trove situated in Manila.
+The National Museum of the Philippines is a cultural treasure trove in Manila.
 It houses a vast collection of art, historical artefacts, and cultural exhibits, providing comprehensive insight into the Philippines’ rich heritage.

 Start your exploration at the Fine Arts Division of the National Museum.
 Here, you’ll encounter a diverse collection of Philippine art spanning centuries.
 Marvel at the works of renowned Filipino artists like Juan Luna, Fernando Amorsolo, and National Artist Benedicto Cabrera.